sbp-parity/metaquity-network-node/README.md

 Instead of installing dependencies and building this source directly, consider the following alternatives.

-### Nix

-Install [nix](https://nixos.org/), and optionally [direnv](https://github.com/direnv/direnv) and [lorri](https://github.com/nix-community/lorri) for a fully plug-and-play experience for setting up the development environment.
-To get all the correct dependencies, activate direnv `direnv allow` and lorri `lorri shell`.

 ### Docker

 Please follow the [Substrate Docker instructions here](https://github.com/paritytech/substrate/blob/master/docker/README.md) to build the Docker container with the Substrate Node Template binary.